AusClimateService/npcp/reports/phase1/phase1_report.md

 the delta change approach calculates the relative change between a future and historical modelled time period.
-That relative change is then applied to observed data from the same historical time period in order to produce a time series for the future period.
+That relative change is then applied to observed data from the same historical time period in order to produce a timeseries for the future period.

 While the simplest application of the delta change approach is to apply the mean model change to the observed data,